 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Hummus in small amounts is approved for all phases of the original South Beach Diet, but South Beach would consider this recipe phase two because of the pita bread.
 However, the low-carb pita bread I used and several other ingredients have some fiber, so if you calculate net carbs I’d still consider this a relatively low-carb meal although not suitable for the strictest low-carb diets.
 You can certainly use less hummus if you prefer even fewer carbs.

 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

 In June 2016 I met up with a few Utah food bloggers who gathered to have a goodbye lunch for our friend Dara from Cookin’ Canuck who moved to Seattle.
-One of the appetizers we enjoyed at that lunch inspired this recipe, which I have made ever since.
-The recipe was updated June 2020.
-I’m happily still in touch with Dara but I miss her and her family!
+One of the appetizers we enjoyed at that lunch inspired this recipe, which I have making ever since.
+The recipe was updated in 2021.